tzuliu/Do-Scandals-Matter-An-Interrupted-Time-Series-Design-on-Three-Cases/README.md

 3. GAUSS codes for breakpoint detection developed by Bai and Perron (1998).

-<sup>1Jeenings, Will and Christopher Wlezien.
+<sup>1.<\sup> Jeenings, Will and Christopher Wlezien.
 2016.
-"The Timeline of Elections: A Comparative Perspective." *American Journal of Political Science* 60(1): 219-233.<\sup>
+"The Timeline of Elections: A Comparative Perspective." *American Journal of Political Science* 60(1): 219-233.